DFKI/leechcrawler/README.md

 Leech
 =====

 Crawling capabilities for Apache Tika.
 Crawl content out of e.g. file systems, http(s) sources (webcrawling) or imap(s) servers.
-Leech offers additional Tika parsers providing these crawling capabilities.
+LeechCrawler offers additional Tika parsers providing these crawling capabilities.
-It is the RDF free successor of Aperture from the DFKI GmbH Knowledge Management group and available unter the terms of the [GPLv3](http://www.gnu.org/licenses/gpl.html).
-In the case you need a different license or want to make a project with us, feel free to [contact us](https://github.com/leechcrawler/leech/blob/master/people.md)!
+It is the RDF free successor of Aperture from the DFKI GmbH Knowledge Management group.
+In the case you want to make a project with us, feel free to [contact us](https://github.com/leechcrawler/leech/blob/master/people.md)!

+LeechCrawler is published under the 3-Clause BSD License, Owner/Organization: DFKI GmbH, 2013.

-The key intentions of Leech:
+The key intentions of LeechCrawler:
 * Ease of use - crawl a data source with a few lines of code.
 * Low learning curve - Leech integrates seamlessly into the Tika world.
 * Extensibility - write your own crawlers, support new data source protocols and plug them in by simply adding your jar into the classpath.